An Interlude Before the Third Act of “The Assemblage of AI”

 Second, automatic rule generation.
 Machine learning was emerging, and deployed models were already autonomously making business decisions.
 Software code was another source.
 Between those, plus pulling “MetaRules” from SQL queries (reference tables as MetaFacts), rule creation became at least partially automated.
 But roadblocks remained: managing definitions was brutal, Semantic Web was barely known, no graph databases existed.
 I couldn’t develop all that as I was writing the Prolog engine and building a data warehouse supporting automatic rule generation and maintenance (what was like MLFlow today).

-Over the next decade and a half, those roadblocks started dissolving.
+Over the next decade and a half, those roadblocks dissolved one by one.
 More data science tools, massive data volumes and cloud infrastructure, master data management, Data Vault, Data Mesh, data virtualization—all arrived as pieces.
 Integration stayed tough; some even introduced new issues (Data Mesh risking silos, Data Vault slowing queries, MDM needing smarter matching when NLP wasn’t mature enough for complex entities).
 Semantic Web and knowledge graphs gained traction, and graph databases like Neo4j became practical.

-But through my experience with BI, SCL, Map Rock, and Reps, I didn’t need to try my hand at AI again because I knew there were still roadblocks.
+But through my experience with BI, SCL, Map Rock, and Reps, I didn’t need to try my hand at AI again because I knew there were remaining roadblocks.

 To be clear, my approach to AI, at this point, doesn’t require great technological leaps to set up a baseline.
 It’s data-driven at the foundation and LLM-driven for the glue.
 We don’t need to invent massive new swaths of tech.
 What enterprises have already built—data warehousing, business intelligence, OLAP cubes, big data, data science, cloud SaaS platforms, event processing, master data management, data virtualization, methodologies like Data Mesh and Agile project management, ETL/ELT processes, MLflow, semantic layers—is like assembling the organs of an intelligence of a business.

-I once read somewhere (I can’t recall where) that Cro magnon of 100,000 years ago were physically like us today.
+I once read somewhere (I can’t recall where, I was probably dreaming it) that anatomically modern humans of 100,000 years ago were physically like us today.
 But they didn’t act like us.
-How those conclusions were made, I don’t know.
-But an interesting hypothesis about how we could look the same, but not act the same is that the heavy evolution was the tweaking of our neurotransmitters.
+How those conclusions were made or even how valid that is, I don’t know.
+But the interesting hypothesis I read of how we could look the same but not act the same is that there was continued tweaking of our neurotransmitters.
 I don’t know how much truth there is to that.
-The takeaway is that the last mile to AGI—the last mile of a 10-mile trip that is wrought with all kinds of potholes and mud— is primarily about fiddling with the interfaces.
+Whether I’m hallucinating having read that or not, the takeaway is that the last mile to AGI—the last mile of a 10-mile trip that is wrought with all kinds of potholes and mud, analogous to the sudden appearance of vastly superior human intelligence—is primarily about fiddling with the interfaces.

-It may not be a plug and play yet, but the components exist.
+It may not be a plug and play yet.
+The components exist but we still need to work through integrating the components.
 The dream is like the electric self-driving car, the major parts exist in good-enough and improvable state to put something viable together.
 In my case, Python and Java scripts with assists from LLMs and knowledge graphs like Wikidata.org, and LLMs (with translation skills far beyond word-mapping, plus fine-tuning and prompt engineering) are effective intermediaries between the parts.

-The one potential exception is something like Reps, from my 2014–2016 work on Reptile Intelligence / Automata Processor.
+In the world of what I’ve written, a potential exception is something like Reps, from my 2014–2016 work on Reptile Intelligence / Automata Processor.
 It was a hefty component for massive parallel rule/pattern recognition, but it ran into roadblocks too (that’s a whole other story).
-I don’t see it as crucial now—MLflow and modern streaming engines are the core of System 1-style fast recognition well enough.
+I had worked on an implementation, but that was too many years ago.
+I don’t see it as crucial now—MLflow and modern streaming engines comprise a substantial core of System 1-style fast recognition well enough.

 RAG, chain-of-thought, mixture of experts, and connecting protocols like MCP are the strong core for System 2 reasoning and organization.
-LLMs play a dual role here in the intelligence of a business—centerpiece for deeper reasoning/organizing and mortar between components.
+LLMs play a dual role here in the intelligence of a business—the central component for deeper reasoning/organizing and mortar between other components.

-Lastly, my target audience are enterprises, not AI vendors.
-As a Principal Solutions architect for Kyvos Insights, a vendor of a killer Semantic Layer, that makes sense.
+Lastly, my target audience is those enterprises implementing AI, not those at AI labs/vendors (ex.
+OpenAI, Anthropic) who invent AI.
+As a Principal Solutions architect for Kyvos Insights, a vendor of a killer Semantic Layer, which makes sense.
 My job is to highlight how Kyvos’ semantic layer fits into a modern enterprise’s layer of intelligence.

 Look out for “The Products of System 2” in a couple of weeks (late Feb to early March 2026).